 John C. Carr, PhD

-John C. Carr holds a PhD in Pastoral Psychology & Counseling (Garrett-Evangelical Theological Seminary and Northwestern University), a ThM in Pastoral Theology (Princeton Theological Seminary), and a BD in Old Testament (Knox College, Toronto).
-In 2017, Knox College honoured him with a Doctor of Divinity (honoris causa).
-John is a former AAPC Diplomate, former CASC/ACSS Teaching Supervisor in CPE and PCE, retired member of AAMFT (former Clinical Member and Approved Supervisor), and Chartered Psychologist (Alberta # 1035).
+John C. Carr's PhD (1980 - Pastoral Psychology & Counseling) is from Garrett-Evangelical Theological Seminary and Northwestern University, Evanston, ILL.
+He earned a BD (1962 - Old Testament concentration) from Knox College, Toronto and a ThM (1971 - Pastoral Theology) from Princeton Theological Seminary in Princeton, NJ.
+In 2017, Knox College honoured him with a Doctor of Divinity degree, honoris causa.
+John is a former AAPC Diplomate; former CASC/ACSS Teaching Supervisor in CPE and PCE; retired member of AAMFT (former Clinical Member and Approved Supervisor) and was a Registered Psychologist until he retired that credential in 2019.
 He is retired after five decades of professional practice as a parish minister, pastoral psychotherapist, and clinical pastoral educator.
-John was a founding member of the St. Stephen's DMin Program Committee (1975-2018) and the MPS Program Committee (1999-2018).
-He has supervised both doctoral and master's dissertations/theses, taught therapy theory and practice courses in the master's program, and assisted in various ways with courses for DMin students.
-Dr. Carr has published extensively in fields of research methodology, professional formation, and cross-cultural and pastoral theory/theology and practice.
-He spent 15 months as Visiting Fellow, Pastoral Counselling & Education at the Campbell Centre in Christchurch, Aotearoa New Zealand, and has taught therapy theory and research methodology at the Mar Thoma Seminary in Kottayam, Kerala, S. India.
-Dr. Carr was installed as Professor Emeritus at the Fall 2018 convocation of St. Stephen's College.
+John was a member of St. Stephen's DMin Program Committee (1975-2018) and MPS/ Psychotherapy & Spirituality Department Program Committee (1999 to 2018).
+He guided DMin and Master's dissertations and theses.
+He taught therapy theory and practice courses in the Master's program and assisted, in various ways, with courses for DMin students.
+John has a longstanding interest, and has published extensively, in research methodology, professional formation, and cross-cultural and pastoral theory/theology and practice.
+He spent 15 months as Visiting Fellow, Pastoral Counselling & Education at the Campbell Centre in Christchurch, Aotearoa New Zealand and has taught therapy theory and research methodology at the Mar Thoma Seminary in Kottayam, Kerala, S. India.
+John was installed as Professor Emeritus at St. Stephen's College's Fall 2018 Convocation.